lewisfu/lewisfu/README.md

-- 👋 Hi, I’m @lewisfu.
+- 👋 Hi, I’m Zixiang.
 I am currently with Generation Singapore as a trainee in Cloud Support/DevOps.
 - I used to work in Sales and Marketing for 12 years, managing business relations and bringing in new products for the Sign industry.
 - Now, I'm happy to do a mid-career transition to IT as I believe it offers a much more exciting and rewarding pathway for my career.